FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 12/22/2020 - Finished Fine-Tuning Two Wobble Goal Autonomous for Upcoming Competition Season.
 Also, Coded for New Inatake Being Built, for Faster Cycle Times.

 - 12/25/2020 - Finished Autonomous for New Wobble Goal Arm and Full 71 Point Autonomous Done.
 Team Working on Refining Intake and Driver Practice.

+- 12/26/2020 - Tweaked Autonomous and New Wobble Goal Arm for More Consistency and Speed.
+Future Updates Will Include Optimized Code for New Intake System.